 Climbing may not tell you everything, but the traits shown well facing a rock wall are probably traits your date will display on a regular basis.

 Some dates just don’t work out.
 But, how do you excuse yourself from them gracefully?
 Climbing can often be as long or as short as you want.
 Reaching the top or “falling” offers a perfect moment to the end the date after 45 minutes to an hour if it is not going well.
 However, if it is going well, you can keep climbing as long as you want, or head out for dinner to refuel.

 The average climb is often cheaper than a typical dinner and a movie.
 It also can allow more interaction than just sitting by them in a darkened movie theater.
 Bouldering can be a great choice as you do not need any gear other than climbing shoes and chalk.
 Most gyms can rent those, or you can buy small bags of chalk.
 So you can focus on getting to know your date and not worry about the dent in your wallet.

-During a break in climbing, if conversation dies, you can always shift it to the next climb.
-If you want to get real daring, you could always “fall off” your climb and use that as a topic, discussing what went wrong and what you can do differently next time.
+During a break in climbing, you can always shift it to the next climb if conversation dies,.
+If you want to get really daring, you could always “fall off” your climb and use that as a topic, discussing what went wrong and what you can do differently next time.

 Fitness is Attractive

 Physical activity gets adrenaline and endorphins flowing, which can increase attraction and bonding.
 Watching your date perform a physically engaging activity with total mental concentration can be seen as sexy.
 Climbing also allows physical touch into interactions in a non-creepy manner, through spotting.
 Do be sure to ask first and make sure you know your spotting technique.